1kaipark/otsu_autocrop/README.md

   * `morph_kernel_dim`: the size (nxn) of the kernels used for erosion and dilation
   * `thresh`: chosen arbitrarily as a starting point as the Otsu method algorithm finds an ideal value in an unsupervised fashion
   * `pad`: number of pixels to pad each identified rectangle with.
 For low-contrast images, increasing may help.

+# CHANGELOG:
+  * 2024-11-15:
+    * support for draggable rects from any corner -- no longer just top left
+    * uses `blit` for less input lag when drawing rectangles
+    * undo and redo

 # TODO:
 * better handling for overwrites